Before I plunge into today’s topic, I want to give a report that’s both sad and encouraging.

 My answer: Sure.
 There are four layers to it:

-1) There are three adults who I help on a regular basis with financial support, emotional support, and spiritual support.
-They are all poor and unable to work for various reasons.
+1) There are four adults I help on a regular basis with financial support, emotional support, and spiritual support.
+They are all poor.

-2) I volunteer at a nearby ministry regularly that has a soup kitchen, a thrift store, and a food pantry.
+2) I have volunteered at a nearby ministry regularly that has a soup kitchen, a thrift store, and a food pantry.
 They also help people apply for jobs and give guidance on how the homeless can find housing.
-Many of the people who work at this ministry are poor themselves and I’m developing relationships with them.
+Many of the people who work at this ministry are poor themselves.

-3) I carry with me an envelope that has money, a short note about Jesus and the gospel, and the phone numbers of two organizations that help the poor and the homeless locally.
-Whenever I come in contact with people who need help (often in parking lots, etc., asking for money), I give them one of the envelopes.
+3) I carry with me an envelope which has some money, a short note about Jesus and the gospel, and the phone numbers of two organizations that help the poor and the homeless locally.
+Whenever I come in contact with people who need help (often in parking lots, or on the side of the highway, asking for money), I give them one of the envelopes.
 Brennan Manning inspired this idea years ago, but I’ve upgraded it a bit.
 In line with that, I sometimes will buy a person a meal when they ask me for money on the street.

 4) I support two global organizations that I like a lot: Bread for the World and Heifer International.
 You can look them up online.
 That’s a quick sketch.
 See also Blessed Are the Undesirable and Following Your Spiritual Instincts Regarding the Poor.